builde7b0b/BuilderAPI/README.md

 - The Role entity is connected to the UserRole entity with a one-to-many relationship
 - The Role entity is connected to the RolePermission entity with a one-to-many relationship
 - The Permission entity is connected to the RolePermission entity with a many-to-one relationship,

-## User Stories
-- As a user, I want to be able to create a new account, so that I can access protected resources
-- As a user, I want to be able to log in to my account, so that I can access my personal Information and protected resources.
-- As a user, I want to be able to update my account information, so that my profile is accurate and up-to-date.

-## Contributing
-Contributions to this project are welcome.
-If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.
-Before contributing, please read the Contributing Guidelines.

-## Credits
-This project was created by [Eugene].
-Special thanks to [Suresh & Drubo] for their guidance and support.

 ## Project Approach
 ### Development Methodology: Agile